idio-lang/idio-by-example/idio-source/variables.rst

 same way, ``(e)``, to return the value.

 Subsequently, you can re-bind a variable to a different value using the ``=`` operator.
-Re-binding variables would generally be frowned upon but it is convenient for conditionally assigned variables in functions, say:
+Re-binding variables might be frowned upon in certain circles but it is common enough in many paradigms:

 .. code-block:: idio
-   :caption: :file:`conditional-assignment.idio`
+   :caption: :file:`re-assignment.idio`

    define (foo a) {